tim-js/timjs-workshop-02-javascript-mechanics/README.md

 Welcome to the second JavaScript workshop, organized by [tim.js][timjs].

 In this workshop we will address the politics that govern the citizens of ECMAScript.
-We will cover some fundamental concepts of ES5, while also touching some new features introduced since ES6.
+We will cover some fundamental concepts of ES5, while also touching new features introduced since ES6.

 Tutor: __Andrei Pfeiffer__